FusionAuth/fusionauth-site/site/_posts/2020-10-05-using-generic-connector.md

 //...
 ```

 This code generates a UUID.
-FusionAuth requires this, but if you can build it from the legacy datastore, that's fine too.
+FusionAuth requires each user to have a unique id which is a UUID.
+You can pull it from the legacy datastore rather than generate it, if that's easier.

 ```php
 //...